-After the approval of the case by ACC, at Ponsonby Wellness Centre of acupuncture, you can seek treatment from a licensed acupuncturist.
-Your GP, physiotherapist or other health practitioner does not need to recommend you to an acupuncturist.
-Your doctor may also recommend Chinese herbs, but ACC will not pay for them.
+Once your case is approved by ACC, you can seek treatment from a licensed acupuncturist at Ponsonby Wellness Centre.
+Your GP, physiotherapist or other health practitioner doesn't need to recommend you to an acupuncturist.
+But if Chinese herbs are recommended for your treatment, ACC won't pay for them.

-Acupuncture NZ, founded in 1977, is the primary professional association in New Zealand that represents acupuncturists and Chinese medicine practitioners.
-Acupuncture NZ is a member of the World Federation of Acupuncture Societies (WFAS) and the World Federation of Chinese Medicine Societies (WFCMS) and has strong relationships with acupuncture groups in other countries like Australia China, the United States, the United Kingdom, and across Europe.
+Acupuncture NZ, established in 1977, is the main professional association in New Zealand that represents acupuncturists and practitioners of Chinese medicine.
+It’s a member of the World Federation of Acupuncture Societies (WFAS) and the World Federation of Chinese Medicine Societies (WFCMS), and has strong connections with acupuncture groups in other countries like Australia, China, the United States, the United Kingdom, and across Europe.

-Acupuncture NZ presently has over 800 members across New Zealand who provide acupuncture therapy to persons who have been injured.
-Most common injuries, such as back sprains, tennis elbow, and calf sprains, are covered by ACC and acupuncture.
+Acupuncture NZ has over 800 members across New Zealand who provide acupuncture therapy to treat people who have been injured.
+Most common injuries, such as back sprains, tennis elbow, and calf sprains, are covered by ACC and acupuncture in NZ recently.

-Since 1990, members who have completed the equivalent of four years of full-time training in New Zealand or abroad have been recognized as Treatment Providers by ACC.
-Practitioners at Ponsonby Wellness Centre of acupuncture in Auckland are qualified and fully trained.
+Since 1990, members who have completed the equivalent of four years of full-time training in New Zealand or abroad are recognized as Treatment Providers by ACC.

 Acupuncture points above and below the affected area may be used to treat the injury if the wounded area is unreachable due to a plaster cast or dressing.